ByteDev/ByteDev.DotNet/README.md

 ByteDev.DotNet has been written as a .NET Standard 2.0 library, so you can consume it from a .NET Core or .NET Framework 4.6.1 (or greater) application.

+ByteDev.DotNet is hosted as a package on nuget.org.
+To install from the Package Manager Console in Visual Studio run:

+`Install-Package ByteDev.DotNet`

+Further details can be found on the [nuget page](https://www.nuget.org/packages/ByteDev.DotNet/).

 ## Code

 The repo can be cloned from git bash: